TSchwierz/SelfLocalisationCF/README.md

 15.02.: Corrected the yaw behaviour.
 Previously the yaw of the drone would be oscillating between two values.
 It now correctly stays in place until a new rotation command is given.
 The drone now stabily moves for large simulated times (>1h), but seems to have a preferrence of staying within a certain quadrand.

-Current Tasks (no particular order):
+## Current Tasks (no particular order):
-1. when generating a new direction, check for proximity to walls using gps and create a heavy bias for direction pointing away from them.
-2. generate proper figures after (during) execution of the simulation
+1. generate proper figures after (during) execution of the simulation
-3. change random walk generation.
-Every (other) second the drone should either do a translation, rotation or change in altidute, decided by random chance.
-4. The plot generated to show the network activity is rather empty.
+2. The plot generated to show the network activity is rather empty.
 This could be because of limited time spend in a big environment. check this.
-1. The project is getting long and complicated codewise.
+3. The project is getting long and complicated codewise.
 Proper documentation is crucial to maintain overview.
 Improve the readability and documentation of the code
+4. Add altitude control to the random walk and GridNetwork.
+5. Check the boundary avoidance for possible error sources and fix.